 Snails can also be very sensitive to medications in the fish tank.
 If you have a sick fish in the aquarium, isolate it in a separate hospital tank and treat it there.

-Aquarium snails are quite the peaceful species so look for tankmates with similar temper.
+Aquarium snails are quite the peaceful species so look for tankmates with a similar temper.

-Aggressive tankmates may stress them and make them wish to escape the aquarium.
+Aggressive tankmates may stress snails and make them wish to escape the aquarium.

-Avoid any freshwater fish who are known to consume snails to reduce snail stress.
+Avoid any freshwater fish or critters who are known to consume snails to reduce snail stress.

 - Check on your snail’s diet and food.

 If your snail spends a lot of time floating upside-down at the tank’s surface or eating the surface film, they might need more food.